By using this site, you agree to the Privacy Policy and Terms of Use.

 Honorable Mentions

 Dyson Gen5 Detect Cordless Vacuum for $800: This is Dyson’s current top-of-the-line stick vacuum, and it’s fantastic, especially for homes with a lot of pet hair.
 But it’s expensive and rarely on sale, making it a hard upgrade when you’ll still get a great experience with the Dyson V15 Detect.
-But this vacuum does have a HEPA filter, while the V15 Detect does not.
+This vacuum does have a HEPA filter, while the V15 Detect does not.

 Ecovacs Deebot X11 Omnicyclone for $999: If you want a newer robot vacuum, the Ecovacs Deebot X11 Omnicyclone has a unique design with no dust bag.
 Instead, it has a rounded canister like a Dyson or stick vacuum, circling the debris to keep it from tangling.
-It’s a good design and this is overall a great robot vacuum, especially if you don’t want to buy dust bags over and over.
+It’s a good design, and this is overall a great robot vacuum, especially if you don’t want to buy dust bags over and over.

 Tineco Pure One Station 5 for $459: If you want a cordless stick vacuum but don’t want to deal with emptying it all the time, this Tineco vacuum comes with a self-emptying docking station.
 You’ll eventually have to empty the station, but it’s a great bonus feature and keeps the vacuum from falling over around your home since it’s stored safely in the docking station.